hivedb/docs/best-practices/modelling_data.md

 All keys are sorted lexicographically by default.
 You can use that to get "free" ordering.
 E.g., if you want to store users, you could use the last names and a unique number as a key to sort them by the last name.

 You can also provide a custom key sorting function.
-You could, for example, revert the sorting order.
+You could, for example, reverse the sorting order.

 ## Lists vs Auto Increment